-In the new study, published in the Journal of Developmental and Behavioral Pediatrics, researchers found that developing and providing a two-minute questionnaire for parents had an 88 percent likelihood of correctly identifying which kids had autism.
+In the new study, published in the <a target="blank" href="https://journals.lww.com/jrnldbp/Abstract/publishahead/Preliminary_Evaluation_of_a_Brief_Autism_Screener.99332.aspx">Journal of Developmental and Behavioral Pediatrics_, researchers found that developing and providing a two-minute questionnaire for parents had an 88 percent likelihood of correctly identifying which kids had autism.
 Called the Psychological Development Questionnaire (PDQ-1), this new tool included questions for parents about whether their child points or gestures to show interest or get attention, responds to their name, and likes playing games like peek-a-boo.

 The study analyzed 1,959 children between the ages of 18 months to 36 months old, who were screened through a network of pediatric practices.
 They were not known to have any developmental problems at the beginning of the study.
 Lead investigator Walter Zahorodny, PhD, said the findings support the use of PDQ-1 as a new screening method.
 Though the researchers caution that early autism detection is challenging and that no single method is guaranteed to work for all children, they believe the questionnaire is promising, practical, and deserving of wider study.

 "Diagnosis of autism can only be accomplished through comprehensive evaluation by a professional," Dr. Zahorodny said.
 "Effective screening is but the first step toward diagnosis.
 If we want to improve early detection, easy-to-use and reliable autism screeners need to be widely used."